odewahn/prompter/mathoms/README.md

 ## `prompt`

-Generate prompts from a set of blocks based on metadata and a template, and then used an LLM complection endpoint to generate completions.
+Generate prompts from a set of blocks based on context and a template, and then used an LLM complection endpoint to generate completions.

 ### Arguments